F5Networks/f5-telemetry-streaming/docs/deleting-ts-config.rst

   }

-The configuration produced by Telemetry Streaming will be deleted.
+The configuration produced by BIG-IP Telemetry Streaming will be deleted.